voyd-lang/voyd/new-syntax-proposal.md

 **Ifs**
 ```
-if 3 > val:
+if 3 > val

-elif 3 < val:
+elif 3 < val

-else:
+else

 end

-# Ifs can be used like a ternary
+# Ifs can be used like a ternary, note `:` is required for single line ifs
 let three = if 4 > 5: 2 else 3;
 ```

 **Loops**
 ```
-for item in iterable:
+for item in iterable

 end

-while condition:
+while condition

 end
 ```